-What with all the latest technology such as video game consoles and smartphones taking over the interests of children and adults alike, it can be easy to forget things of a simple nature such as dice games.
-Dice games are not only simple, but actually a lot of fun, regardless of whether you’re a child or an adult.
+There is no shortage of great and fun dice games to play with your friends and family.
+With all the latest technology such as video game consoles and smartphones taking over the interests of children and adults alike, it can be easy to forget things of a simple nature such as dice games.
+The best dice games are not only simple but actually a lot of fun.
+Regardless of whether you’re a child or an adult, everyone can enjoy dice games.

-What’s more, dice games very rarely need a huge investment.
-Although there are a number of dice games you can buy for both children and adults, there are many games that can be played without any purchase, simply using spare bits from around the home.
+What’s more, usually, card and dice games very rarely need a huge investment.
+If you don’t have a pair of dice somewhere in your drawers – although the most families have – you know there are a number of dice games you can buy for both children and adults.
+There are also many dice games that you can play without any purchase.
+All you need are some spare bits from around the home.

-Of course, for those who are slightly more invested in dice games, there are a series of games that you can purchase, some are more novelty-based, whereas others are modern-day versions of dice-based games introduced many years ago.
+Of course, for those slightly more invested in fun dice games, there are a series of games that you can purchase.
+Some are more novelty-based, whereas others are modern-day versions of older dice games introduced many years ago.

-Dice games have been staple of many homes for a number of years, and it’s not hard to see why.
-Dice games may not seem very exciting to the younger demographic of today due to the pace technology evolves at, but once introduced to the excitement and competition a dice game can bring, children are soon enjoying the many benefits that many dice games introduce into a household.
+Dice games have been a staple of many homes for a number of years, and it’s not hard to see why.
+Although dice games may not seem very exciting to the younger demographic today, it’s easy to catch on to the fun.
+Some fun dice games are the best activities to engage in with the kids in lockdown or when you simply spend a rainy weekend at home.

-There are many games that can be enjoyed by either adults or children, depending on how a particular game is tailored.
+There are many games that adults or children can certainly enjoy thoroughly.
+It usually depends on how a particular game is tailored.
 However, those new to the world of dice games may prefer to have a selection of games they can jump straight into.
 In this regard, the following dice games have been split into separate categories.

-The following dice games have been designed with adults in mind, although there are some that can be played with the rest of the family.
+The following dice games have been designed with adults in mind.
+However, there are some that can be played with the rest of the family.

 Dice games for adults are generally those that have been around for a number of years, although some have seen the popularity soar when popular games have licensed the game and marketed it in a particular way.
-An example of this is ‘Yahtzee,’ which while seen as a popular dice game of today, it’s actually a game that has roots that span back a vast number of years.
+An example of this is ‘Yahtzee.’
+While this is seen as a popular dice game of today, it’s actually a game with roots that span back a vast number of years.

-Bunco is a dice game played with nine dice, and a lot of luck.
-The game is often played by 12 people, who will be split into teams of four.
+Bunco is a dice game that you play with nine dice and a lot of luck.
+Oftentimes, 12 people play Bunco, and those 12 will split into teams of four.
 Less or more players can join, but the overall number of people playing must be divisible by four for the game to be played.

-Players must try to roll a number that corresponds with the round being played.
-For example, if players are up to round 3, then they should try and aim to roll three 3’s.
+Players must try to roll a number that corresponds with the current round they’re playing.
+For example, if players are up to around 3, then they should try and aim to roll three 3’s.
 Similarly, in round 5, players would need to roll five 5’s.
-Each time a successful dice roll is made, this is known as a Bunco, and a point is awarded each time a Bunco is claimed.
-The team with the most points is declared the winner.
+Each time that anyone makes successful dice roll, this is known as a Bunco.
+When there’s a Bunco, a point is awarded each time a Bunco is claimed.
+The winning team is simply that team with the most points by the end of the game.

-The somewhat bohemian rules associated with Bunco are what makes the game so addictive, very few rules and a ream of excitement is what makes Bunco one of the most popular dice games played in the US today.
+The somewhat bohemian rules associated with Bunco are the things that make the game so addictive.
+The very few rules and a ream of excitement are what contribute to Bunco’s reputation of being one of the most popular dice games played in the US today.
+In case you did not know, you can play Bunco anywhere and with any occasion, be it a Sunday barbecue party with your friends and neighbors or your mom’s 70th birthday party.

 After each game, the lowest dice roll will be considered the losing roll, and as such, that particular player will lose a life.
 The winner of Mexico is the player left standing after all players have rolled their dice and lost their lives.